Jersk41/Jersk41/README.md

 ### Hi there 👋 I am Japar Sidik
+Simple man who like to code and learn
+> Learn n Code Everyday

 ## More About Me
 - 🌱 I’m currently learning :iphone:`Web` and `Javascript`